akka/akka-projection/samples/grpc/shopping-analytics-service-scala/README.md

 3. Start `shopping-cart-service` and add item to cart

+4. Add at least a total quantity of 10 to the cart, smaller carts are excluded by the event filter

-4. Notice the log output in the terminal of the `shopping-analytics-service`
+5. Notice the log output in the terminal of the `shopping-analytics-service`